kimh/baleen/README.md

     $ baleen cucumber --image kimh/baleen-poc --files features --work_dir /git/baleen/poc --before_command "source /etc/profile" --concurrency 6

 #### Project
 By using project, you can save test configurations in a yaml file which is loaded by baleen-server at boot time.
-After that, you can kick the project from baleen cli simply by specifying project name.
+After that, you can kick the project from baleen cli simply by specifying project name like this.

+    $ baleen project my-project

-The project file consists of project section that has 3 sub sections (runner, framework, and ci).
+Project file consists of project name section that has 3 sub sections (runner, framework, and ci) and each sub section has more sections.
 You can specify multiple projects in a single file.
 Here is an example of project file.

     # Project name section
     baleen-poc: